ppy/osu-wiki/news/2026/2026-04-24-osutaiko-world-cup-2026-finals-recap.md

     }
 </style>

-Many viewers who have been following the World Cups noticed this week's tiebreaker song is a sequel to last year's TWC Grand Finals Tiebreaker, [BUZZ CUTZ](https://osu.ppy.sh/beatmapsets/2358247#taiko/5090722).
+Many viewers who have been following the World Cups noticed this week's tiebreaker song is a sequel to last year's TWC Grand Finals tiebreaker, [BUZZ CUTZ](https://osu.ppy.sh/beatmapsets/2358247#taiko/5090722).
 Last year's storyboard told a much darker story, following Tatsuma as his existence became deeply tied to music, only to be broken by the loss of it.
 This year Tatsuma returns in a completely different light.
 Instead of despair, he begins an isekai adventure alongside all official osu! mascots.

 <div class="news-chat-quote__text-container">